Family History Exhibit

 1804 – 1851

-Born about 1804, Rachel was baptised on 20 mar 1804 in St Austell to parents William Henry Lakes (dyer) and Rachel Gould.
-Rachel was the maternal granddaughter of John Gould MD, and Rachel Rashleigh – the daughter of Jonathan Rashleigh and Mary Clayton of Menabilly.
-Rachel died on 10 Sep 1851 at home – 2 County Terrace, Camberwell New Road, at the age of 47 from tuberculosis and was interred at West Norwood Cemetery.
+Born about 1804, Rachel was baptised on 20 March 1804 in St Austell to William Henry Lakes and Rachel Gould.
+She was the maternal granddaughter of John Gould MD and Rachel Rashleigh, daughter of Jonathan Rashleigh and Mary Clayton of Menabilly.
+Rachel died on 10 September 1851 at 2 County Terrace, Camberwell New Road, from tuberculosis and was interred at West Norwood Cemetery.

 Charles Lemon